Free Emotional Abuse TEST

 - wonder why your husband is angry all the time about little things.

-Is He Emotionally Abusive? - Examples
+We’ll help you answer the question: Is He Emotionally Abusive?

 This type of abuse often hides in plain sight.
 It can be subtle and leave you questioning your reality.
 That’s why real life examples can help you see it clearly.

-10 Subtle but Devastating Examples of Emotional Abuse from a Husband
+The MOST COMMON Example of Emotional Abuse from a Husband

-If you’ve ever asked yourself, “Is it really abuse if he’s never laid a hand on me?”—you’re not alone.
+If you’ve ever asked yourself, “Is it really abuse if he’s never laid a hand on me?”, you’re not alone.
 It may be easier to see if you have an example of emotional abuse.

-1. Lying (Even About the Small Stuff)
+Lying (Even About the Small Stuff)

 When confronted, he might shift blame, minimize, or say “You’re overreacting.”

-2. Countering (Invalidating Your Reality)
+Countering (Invalidating Your Reality)

 You say, “That really hurt me,” and he replies, “You’re too sensitive.”